There is Still Time to Claim

 HOW can you help?

 We know that partners like schools, service providers, and community organizations are best situated to serve as “trusted messengers.”
-You do not have to be tax experts to help families claim the 2021 CTC, and we hope that the resources below will make it easy for you to integrate CTC outreach into your existing programs and communications.
+You do not have to be tax experts to help families claim the 2021 CTC, and we hope that our resources will make it easy for you to integrate CTC outreach into your existing programs and communications.
 With the ongoing pandemic, this assistance will be as critical as ever for families.
 Thank you for your work now- and always!